databricks/spark-training/ampcamp/movie-recommendation-with-mllib.md

 ---

-In this chapter, we will use MLlib to make personalized movie recommendations *for you*.
-We will work with 1 million ratings from 6000 users on 4000 movies, collected by [MovieLens](http://movielens.umn.edu/).
-This dataset is pre-loaded in the HDFS on your cluster in `/movielens/ml-1m`.
+In this chapter, we will use MLlib to make personalized movie recommendations tailored *for you*.
+We will work with 10 million ratings from 72,000 users on 10,000 movies, collected by [MovieLens](http://movielens.umn.edu/).
+This dataset is pre-loaded in the HDFS on your cluster in `/movielens/ml-10m`.
+For quick testing of your code, you may want to use a smaller dataset under `/movielens/ml-1m`, which contains 1 million ratings from 6000 users on 4000 movies.

 ##Data set